- Slowly but surely, BTE is catching up on kit production. We are extra proud to announce the return of our

-Click here for more info about the kit and optional accessories.
+Click here for more info on the kit and a bunch of

-- Unfortunately, Flyin' King, Super Flyin' King, and Reaction 54 kits are currently out of stock.
+- Unfortunately, the Venture 60 and Super Flyin' King kits are currently out of stock.

-We are keeping a notify-when-ready email list for each design, so let us know if you would like to be added.
+We are maintaining a notify-when-ready email list for each design, so let us know if you would like to be added.

 You will hear from us as soon as each kit becomes available again.